DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step4.4.
 Add Folder

 To be able to save the data uploaded by the storage client, you must allocate disk space first.
-In the `gdx` console, type the following command to allocate `1 GB` disk space under the home directory, `temp` folder (Note: the folder `temp/dxchain` will be created under the home directory along with some files)
+In the `gdx` console, type the following command to allocate `1 GB` of disk space under the home directory, `temp` folder (Note: the folder `temp/dxchain` will be created under the home directory along with some files)

 ```js
 > shost.folder.add("~/temp/dxchain", "1gb")